chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 I would also like to thank students who have contributed:

-- Pranisaa Charnparttarvanit; Office Hours:  ; Email: st121720@ait.ac.th
+- Pranisaa Charnparttarvanit; Office Hours: Fri.
+16-17h ; Email: st121720@ait.ac.th
-- Chanapa Pananookooln; Office Hours:  ; Email: st121395@ait.ac.th
+- Chanapa Pananookooln; Office Hours: Fri.
+16-17h ; Email: st121395@ait.ac.th

 If you have any questions regarding the lectures/assignments, do not hesitate to contact them in their office hours.